mbpod10/lerntax/README.md

 I made an algorithm that would calculate a taxpayers tax liability by deciphering IRS tax tables.
 There are three other filing statuses that have the similar algorithm.
 [IRSTaxTable](https://www.irs.gov/pub/irs-pdf/i1040tt.pdf)

-2. When a user tries to register, there needs to logic that tells the user that their passwords don't match, a user with that same email exists, or the password isn't longer than 6 characters.
-I created the logic here:
+2. When a user tries to register, there needs to be logic that tells the user that their passwords don't match, a user with the input email exists, or the password isn't longer than 6 characters.
+I created the logic in the RegistrationsController

 ```
 class RegistrationsController < ApplicationController